duckdb/duckdb-web/_posts/2021-11-01-moving-holistic.md

 ### Quantile

-The `quantile` aggregate variants all extract the value(s) at a given fraction (or fractions) of the way through the list.
+The `quantile` aggregate variants all extract the value(s) at a given fraction (or fractions) of the way through the ordered list of values in the set.
-There are variations depending on whether the values are ordinal (i.e., they can be ordered) or quantitative (i.e., they have a distance and the values can be interpolated), or on whether the fraction is a single value or a list of values, but they can all be implemented in similar ways.
+There are variations depending on whether the values are quantitative (i.e., they have a distance and the values can be interpolated) or merely ordinal (i.e., they can be ordered, but ties have to be broken.)
+Other variations depend on whether the fraction is a single value or a list of values, but they can all be implemented in similar ways.

-Like `mode`, a common way to implement `quantile` is to collect all the values, sort them, and then read out the values at the given fractions.
+Like `mode`, a common way to implement `quantile` is to collect all the values, sort them, and then read out the values at the requested positions.
 Once again, states can be combined by concatenation, which lets us compute it in parallel and build segment trees for windowing.